w3f/polkadot-wiki/docs/learn/learn-transactions.md

 in an [auction](learn-auction.md) to renew its slot, or upgrading its runtime.
 Parachains have their own accounts on the Relay Chain and will need to use those funds to issue transactions on the parachain's behalf.

-[Parathreads](learn-parathreads.md) will also make all the same transactions that a parachain might.
-In addition, the collators need to participate in an auction every block to progress their chain.
-The collators will need to have DOT to participate in these auctions.

 ## Block Limits and Transaction Priority